BEN425/Food93ClassificationModel/readme.md

 7. Run `main.py` to start training.
 8. Retrieve training results in `FoodImageCode/Results` folder, including model checkpoints and tensorboard logs.

 # Database

+Folder：Database

+Image Format：**JPG, PNG, WEBP, AVIF**, need to install `pillow-avif-plugin` to support AVIF format

+Categories：93, multi-class

-- Folder：Database
+-   single_food_with_preprocess_0503
-- Name：AI_SingleFood_database_0310
+    -   Image COunt：18801
-- Categories：93, multi-class
+-   AI_SingleFood_database_0310
     -   Image Count：259504
-- Image Format：**JPG, PNG, WEBP, AVIF**, need to install `pillow-avif-plugin` to support AVIF format

 ### Discription

-Merged *AI Food Database* and *Single Food Database*.
+Merged _AI Food Database_ and _Single Food Database_.

 If an image is multi-class, it will exist repeatedly in multiple folders.
 For example：if image `fruit.jpg` has both apple and orange classes, it exists both in apple and orange folders.

-- *AI Food* has 372095 images and contains both eastern and western food.
+-   _AI Food_ has 372095 images and contains both eastern and western food.
 Most food images are combinational food.
 The images are collected from existing datasets.
-- *Single Food* has 25647 images.
+-   _Single Food_ has 25647 images.
 Most food images only have a single food and are Taiwanese food.
 The images are collected from internet.

 ### File Structure

 4 levels of folders

 -   First Level：6 Categories Food (六大類食物) without 乳品類 and 其他.
 Index through 1 to 6 without 4 and 7
     -   `1_CerealsGrainsTubersAndRoots`：全榖雜糧類
     -   `2_OilFatNutAndSeed`：油脂與堅果種子類
     -   `3_FishMeatAndEgg`：豆魚蛋肉類
     -   `5_Vegetable`：蔬菜類
     -   `6_Fruit`：水果類
 -   Second Level：13 Categories.
 Index through A to N without M
     -   `A_CeralsGrainsTubersAndRoots`
     -   `B_FatsAndOils`
     -   `C_Poultry`
     -   `D_Meat`
     -   `E_Seafood`
     -   `F_OtherProteinrichFoods`
     -   `G_Vegetables`
     -   `H_Fruits`
     -   `I_RefreshmentAndSnacks`
 -   Third Level：Further divides second levels.
 Appends number after the second level indices.
 For example：`A1_RiceAndProducts` is a subclass of `A_CeralsGrainsTubersAndRoots`
 -   Fourth Level：Food names under the thrid level. **93 categories** in total.
 For example：`Congee` and `Rice` are subclasses of `A1_RiceAndProducts`

 ### Other files

 -   `class.txt`：IDs of 93 classes used in training and inference
 -   `class_freq.txt`：Relative frequency of each class.
 -   `class_entropy.txt`：Entropy (self-information) of each class.
 -   `FoodSeg_cate_mapping.csv`：Mapping of FoodSeg103 class names to 93 class names.
 -   `id_mapping.csv`：Mapping of FoodSeg103 class ids to 93 class ids.

 # Code